What is a Collateral Charge Mortgage?

 The calculations vary by lender, so it’s important to understand how your mortgage is being registered and the exact amount involved.

-Advantages and disadvantages of collateral mortgages
+Advantages of collateral mortgages

 Before you sign a mortgage commitment, it’s important to weigh the pros and cons of a collateral charge mortgage.
 This is especially significant given that several lenders exclusively offer collateral charge mortgages.